decretist/Dissertation/Chapter3/chapter3.markdown

 possibilities.
 Those who have read the *Vita Augustini* written by Possidius of Calama († c.437) are likely to be unimpressed by the intellectual caliber of Augustine's episcopal household and to assess its contribution to his work accordingly.
+Peter Brown indirectly refers to the absence of classical education among members of Augustine's "monastery" when he characterizes them as "younger men, whose tastes, culture, and past history did not resemble that of Augustine and his friends."
+Peter Brown, *Augustine of Hippo: A Biography* (Berkeley:
+University of California Press, 1967), 143.

 [60] Winroth, “Where Gratian Slept”; Pennington, “The Biography of Gratian, the Father of Canon Law”; and Pennington, “The Biography of